Prepare to enter the nursing workforce as an LPN in approximately 12 months

 Applications for the LPN program are accepted the first Monday in November at 8 a.m. through the last Friday in March at 5 p.m.
-Please note that no late applications are accepted.
+No late applications are accepted.

-If you are a new student to LLCC, please visit our Getting Started page first to learn more about these general steps to enrollment.
-If you are a current or returning student, please visit the Health Professions Admissions page for more information regarding the LPN selective admission requirements.
+If you are a new student to LLCC, please visit our Getting Started page first to learn more about these general enrollment steps.